Police

 experience & expertise

-Frances is ranked by Legal 500 in Tier 2 for her police work.
+Frances is ranked by both the Legal 500 and Chambers & Partners for her police work.

-Frances represents police forces in a variety of proceedings: misfeasance, misconduct and judicial review.
+Frances represents police forces in a variety of proceedings: civil actions, judicial review, inquests and misconduct.

 Civil Actions